Includeable minimal operating system for C++

 If someone bought the domain and is re-using the same assets to put advertisements up then the author of includeos would have some real teeth in courts...

-• fwsgonzo 10 months ago
+• fwsgonzo a year ago

 Yes, we have spoken to a lawyer and it is indeed the case.
 It still costs money, and we are not sure how to proceed yet, outside of removing links to the domain.

-• PittleyDunkin 10 months ago
+• PittleyDunkin a year ago

 > Project has been dead for many years now btw.